justin13601/AICancer/README.md

 # AICancer

-Inspired by our first APS360 lecture, in which we were shown a pigeon classifying cancer cells [1], we designed a project to use machine learning (ML) to classify complex cancer histopathological images.
+Inspired by our first APS360 lecture, in which we were shown a pigeon identifying cancerous cells [1], we designed a project to use machine learning (ML) to classify complex cancer histopathological images.
 AICancer is an algorithm that differentiates between 5 classes of cancer images: first between colon and lung cell images, then between malignant and benign cells within these categories, and then finally into specific types of malignant cells.

 [![Python](https://ForTheBadge.com/images/badges/made-with-python.svg)](https://colab.research.google.com/)